 We do not claim to be experts in Orthodoxy or in education, rather the exact opposite – we are continuously learning and growing in Christ as we realize the vastness of the journey.
 This website is a reflection of our own personal experience teaching and coordinating our local parish Sunday School, combined with our background in design, illustration and Orthodox iconography.

 Your opinion, thoughts, and suggestions are always welcome, so please don’t hesitate to contact us, either using the contact form or sending an email to orthodoxpebbles @ gmail.com.

 We wish for your journey to be a happy and fruitful one, and we hope to see you again soon.

 - We gratefully acknowledge the advice, guidance and help from our parish priests, Archimandrite Fr.
 George Nikas, Fr.
 George Kouzelis, Fr.
 Athanasios Kyritsis, and our spiritual father Fr.
 Pavlos Pavlidis.

 - Special thanks to Fr.
 Dr. Tony Vrame, Director of the Department of Religious Education, Greek Orthodox Archdiocese of America, for his invaluable help and support.

 - Sincere thanks to the iconographers for use of their icons:

 – Athanasios Clark, whose icons we are using either with permission from the artist or courtesy of the Greek Orthodox Archdiocese of America Department of Religious Education.

-– Michael Alevizakis, Julia Hayes, and Dmitry Shkolnik, who have graciously offered us photos of their icons or wall paintings.
+– Michael Alevizakis, Julia Hayes, Dmitry Shkolnik, and Dorothea Giannoukou-Antoniou, who have graciously offered us photos of their icons or wall paintings.

 - Finally, we are especially thankful for the patience and support of our families, who have been enduring messy homes, unprepared meals, and tired, sleepless wives/moms, while we are working on this project.